Privacy policy

 10.7.
 Right to Withdraw Consent

-When processing is based on your consent, you can withdraw it at any time.
+When processing is based on your consent, you can withdraw it at any time by sending us your request (see the "How to exercise your rights" section).
 This withdrawal does not affect the lawfulness of processing carried out before the withdrawal.

 10.8.
 Right to Define Post-Mortem Directives